IBM-Bluemix-Docs/sap-hana/hana-multi-node.md

 SAP HANA multi-node requires certain networks be in place to function.
 Before you order other components of your system, these networks must be set up correctly, together with the database nodes.
 You need
 * A client-side network, which connects the SAP Advanced Business Application Programming (SAP ABAP) application servers, SAP HANA Studio clients, and any other network client to the multi-node system.
 The network throughput and availability options depend on the usage scenario of your SAP HANA multi-node system.
 Consider the amount of data transferred from and to the SAP HANA database, and the availability key performance indicators (KPIs), required for your application.
 * A storage network, which is required to connect to the back-end {{site.data.keyword.blockstoragefull}} and {{site.data.keyword.filestorage_full_notm}}.
 To maximize performance and redundancy, a 10 Gb network with two interfaces under Linux bonding with Link Aggregation Control Protocol (LACP) is required.
+A bonding network interface controller (NIC) with LACP is provisioned.
+If you request a "redundant NIC" in the customer portal, switches are configured automatically.
 Without the provided performance figures from the SAP HANA sizing guidelines, SAP HANA TDI KPIs can't be met.
 * An internode network for SAP HANA internal communication that is set up equivalent to the storage network.
 The internode network is only used for communication between nodes and the data transfer that might be required between the nodes during operations.
 This required network configuration is on two physical 10 Gb adapters under Linux bonding with LACP.

 ## Ordering your multi-node system